dtim-upc/THOR/README.md

       - **INFERENCING:** In order inference on your own text:
         - UPLOAD ONE TEXT (.txt) DOCUMENT (per-run) containing Disease and Condition related information (from your device) by clicking on **Choose Files** button.

-**NOTE:** Running on the Colab might take up-to 3x inference time due to the slow I/O bandwidth of Colab.

 ### <ins>How to Run Baseline</ins>:
   - Follow the same instructions as above to run the [**Baseline.ipynb**](https://github.com/dtim-upc/THOR/blob/main/Baseline.ipynb).